adrianyadav/jekyll-netlify-cms/_posts/2020-02-13-how-to-create-a-blog-for-your-client-part-1.md

 ## Connecting the repo to Netlify

-Sign up for an account on https://www.netlify.com/ and log in.
-Hit the create a new site button and connect it to your git account and select the repository.
-And finally hit deploy.
+Sign up for an account on <https://www.netlify.com/> and log in.
+Hit the create a new site button and connect it to your git account, select the repository and hit deploy.

-(If you get stuck follow on from <https://www.netlify.com/blog/2015/10/28/a-step-by-step-guide-jekyll-3.0-on-netlify/#connecting-to-netlify>
+If you get stuck follow on from [here](https://www.netlify.com/blog/2015/10/28/a-step-by-step-guide-jekyll-3.0-on-netlify/#connecting-to-netlify).

-If all goes well, Netlify will deploy your site live on a randomly generated URL like <https://adoring-murdock-f38c3d.netlify.com/>
+If all goes well, Netlify will deploy your site live on a randomly generated URL like <https://adoring-murdock-f38c3d.netlify.com/>.

 ## Adding Nelify CMS to the blog